April 27, 2017

 Lokomat therapy is a standard in our clinic.
 We offer our patients long term treatments in an ambulatory way.
 We also offer Lokomat packs to external patient to complement their conventional treatment.

 Here we describe our clinical setting and hope that it serves as an example to support other clinics that also work with robotic equipment.

 NIPACE is a pediatric out-patient center.
 We are a private non-profit organization which was founded by parents of a Cerebral Palsy (CP) girl with the aim of offering her -and other CP children- the best possible treatment.
 Therefore, our focus patients are children who suffer from cerebral palsy and we offer them long term as well as intensive summer treatments.

 Most CP patients need gait training and therefore most of our patients are Lokomat patients.
-This includes also the period right after orthopedic surgery, where we have observed very positive results.

 We have three type of therapy plans including Lokomat therapy in our clinic:

 - Regular treatment in our clinic (including Lokomat).